Skip to content

 3. The customer receives a link (e.g. by email) to view the quote and, if enabled, approve or decline it.

-• Status — The request moves to “Sent” (or similar).
-When the customer approves or declines, update the status so your team and Score card stay accurate.
+• Status — The request stays Open while the team is working on it or waiting on the customer.
+When the customer accepts or rejects the quote, update the status to Sold, Cancelled, or Rejected so your team and Score card stay accurate.

 • Follow-ups — Use Schedule follow-up to set a callback or Log follow-up when you’ve made contact.